henri/installpkg/README.md

 InstallPKG is a wrapper to the 'installer' tool on Mac OS X systems.
 The functionality is focused on allowing you to quickly and easily install multiple packages to the current boot drive.
 InstallPKG is released under the [GNU GPL licence][8].

-### ⚠️ macOS Sequoia (15) Note
-InstallPKG continues to work on macOS Sequoia.
-However, you will need to use version 0.3.3 or later Usage Examples
+Usage Examples
 --------------
 Full usage information and usage examples are available once installed by typing :